 - Use cloud-based and software as a service (SaaS) solutions

 The goals of green IT include minimising the use of hazardous materials, maximising energy efficiency, and encouraging recycling and/or use of biodegradable products — without negatively affecting productivity.
 In this blog, we’ll expand on the list outlined above and ways you can look to implement green IT practices in your organisation.

 What can you do?

 Buy energy efficient hardware

-Reducing waste is a great way to help the environment and can easily be done by re-using and recycling things you were going to throw out and by choosing products that use less packaging and biodegradable materials.
-Some manufactures, in my experience Dell, have started shipping their monitors with out using Styrofoam, instead using cardboard shaped in a way that it supports the asset even better without the negative environment impact.
+Reducing waste in the workplace is a great way to help the environment and can easily be done by re-using and recycling things you were going to throw out and by choosing products that use less packaging and biodegradable materials.
+Some manufacturers, in my experience Dell, have started shipping their monitors without using Styrofoam, instead of using cardboard shaped in a way that it supports the asset even better without the negative environmental impact.